2022 OMB Compliance Supplement

 About the Author

-Jackie joined McKonly & Asbury in 2013 and is currently a Principal with the firm.
-Jackie is a member of the firm’s Audit & Assurance Segment, specializing in serving clients in the nonprofit industry, providing expertise on audi… Read more
+Jackie joined McKonly & Asbury in 2013 and is currently a Director with the firm.
+Jackie is a member of the firm’s Audit & Assurance Segment, specializing in serving clients in the nonprofit industry, providing expertise on audit… Read more